acaisoft/angular-azure-maps/README.md

  (loaded)="loadedMap()"
  >
 ```
-(onMapClick) - its emitting position on click
+(onMapClick) - its emitting position on click <br>
-(loaded) - emitting when AmComponent is loaded, after its you can add data:
+(loaded) - emitting when AmComponent is loaded, after its you can for example add data:
 ```ts
 mapLoaded() {
     // Check if ViewChild is correctly init